bcourtfb/I_AM_ROOT/README.md

 # Required Dependencies

 1. EXPECT
-    -A program that "talks" to other interactive programs according to a script.
+    - A program that "talks" to other interactive programs according to a script.

 2. SSHPASS
     - A utility designed for running ssh using the mode referred to as "keyboard-in‐teractive" password authentication, but in non-interactive mode.